squid-cache/squid-cache.github.io/Features/CacheManager.rst

 }}}
 Then copy ''cachemgr.cgi'' to your HTTP server's ''cgi-bin'' directory.

+== Available Reports ==

+This is a (incomplete) list of reports available from the Squid manager.
+Depending on which components are built in (or not) to a particular Squid the avaialble reports will vary.
+See the '''menu''' report for the authoritative list of reports available from your proxy.

+<<FullSearch(title:Features/CacheManager/* -regex:Feature..Squid.Cache.Manager)>>

 == Understanding the manager reports ==
 === What's the difference between Squid TCP connections and Squid UDP connections? === Browsers and caches use TCP connections to retrieve web objects from web servers or caches.
 UDP connections are used when another cache using you as a sibling or parent wants to find out if you have an object in your cache that it's looking for.
 The UDP connections are ICP or HTCP queries.